topolvm/topolvm/docs/rancher.md

 ### Create GCP instance

 Create a GCP instance for Rancher Server.
+This document uses the `asia-northeast1-c` zone, but you can choose any other zone you want.

 ```console
 ZONE=asia-northeast1-c